What I wish someone had told me before.

 I love my little N gauge trains.
 But I also enjoy model making.
-And while I can deny it as much as I want, if I’m being honest modelling in N gauge isn’t as much fun or pleasing as in 1:76th scale.
+And, while I can deny it as much as I want, if I’m being honest modelling in N gauge isn’t as much fun or pleasing as in 1:76th scale.

 Obviously, the smaller size makes making the models more challenging both in terms of being able to see what you’re doing and also actually making some of the small details.
-But what experience taught me is that even when you’ve gone to the trouble of modelling something in N it’s not as satisfying once finished.
+But what experience has taught me is that even when you’ve gone to the trouble of modelling something in N it’s just not as satisfying once finished.

 More to the point, N gauge requires more precision just to set up and operate.
 If I want a quick run of the trains, I can “grab” my OO models, place them on the track and get going.
 For N gauge it’s all a bit more fiddly and takes longer.
 Yes, re-railers etc help but it still delays train-on-track time.

-DCC is better big
+DCC is better BIG